 The Village Board, elected officials, staff, and the MEDC office, worked hard to make the development process easy and business friendly.
-The community reached out to the developers and business owners to find out what could be done to stir development during these tough times.
+The community reached out to the developers and business owners to find out what could be done to stir development during some of the toughest times.
 The planning commission also took an active role to address the economy when variations and restrictions hurt the development process.
 These efforts helped make Montgomery the best choice to do business, when relocation experts were scouting the region.
 The Village and the MEDC also took a proactive role in seeking new development opportunities reaching out to retailers and developers.

 Buona Beef, EarthMover Credit Union, Goodwill, National Tire & Battery and Sonic became new residents to Montgomery at the Ogden Hill Development.
 Ogden Hill is located at Route 30 and Ogden, or Route 34.
 This commercial center was developed by the Inland Real Estate Development Group and continues to bring new development to Montgomery.
 McAlister’s Deli opened in 2020.
 The Village welcomed Sam’s Club in 2014 and continues to draw shoppers from not only Montgomery, but from the surrounding communities as well.
-In 2018 Walmart closed 63 Sam’s Club stores, but Montgomery’s store continues to thrive in Montgomery.
+In 2018 Walmart closed 63 Sam’s Club stores, but Montgomery’s store continues to thrive drawing from Naperville & Oswego.
 In 2019 a new upscale apartment complex began construction and is now available.
 There are also several strip centers Montgomery – 1240 Ogden Retail CCK AP (003).